tony-zeidan/DreamTeam-Risk-SYSC3110/README.md

  All of these processes will will continue until the game ends.

 ### Decision Making:
+For classes we created :
+A Territory class to have a name, with a number of units occupying it, ownership being a Player object and its neighbours.
+We decided to use a HashMap to implement the neighbours, because the look up time is 0(1).
+Instead of a list or Binary Search Tree where searching respectively is 0(n) and 0(logn).
+A WorldMap to hold a set of Territory objects and a name for the map.
+As well as preforming the random set up for the risk game.
+The set of Territories are implemented using a HashMap because of its quick look up time.
+A Player class is to show ownership, with name, and color.
+As well as a list of territories to be able to check if a Player is still in the game.
+This is because a player loses when they have 0 territories, this list is implemented with a LinkedList because there will be a fair bit of adds and removes, and LinkedList are more efficient when removing.
+But, because there will not be many removes in a row between user input the efficiency will not be noticeable.
+Also in the Player class holds a Boolean active.
+Game class holds a WorldMap object and a list of Player Objects.
+The list of Player objects is implemented using an array list as it is more efficient to traverse and there will be no deletions.
+But again, this efficiency will not be noticeable.
+The Game class also hold attack,fortify and end turn functionalities, with the game loop.
+Later we try to remove responsibilities from Game class as it has a lot.

 ### Milestones:
 - [x] Milestone 1: A text-based playable version of the game, i.e., players should be able to play the game via the console using the keyboard.
     >A text-based playable version of the game, i.e., players should be able to